CWD news and updates

 You may be able drop off the frozen head at a Fish and Wildlife or Environment and Protected Areas office.
 Office phone numbers are provided at:

-Current contact information is also available on pages 12 and 13 of the 2022 Alberta Guide to Hunting Regulations.
+Current contact information is also available on page 13 of the 2023 Alberta Guide to Hunting Regulations.

 Preparing a usable deer head submission

 If possible, do not shoot deer in the head, as this can damage the lymph nodes and brain samples needed for testing.
 A usable sample consists of the entire head but you can remove the antlers and antler skull plate and not damage the required tissues.

 - Remove the neck just behind the head – so the head takes up much less space in the freezer!

 - Do not remove and submit only the brain.

 - Collect all tissues from the roof of the mouth at the back of the throat (this must contain the necessary lymph nodes)